octue/es-flow/README.md

 [**sphinx_rtd_theme**](https://github.com/snide/sphinx_rtd_theme) gives us the excellent looking ReadTheDocs theme for our HTML documentation.

+### For consideration and possible future use

 We're not yet committed to any of the following, but a range of possibly useful libraries is::

+[**gflags**](https://github.com/gflags/gflags) is an optional alternative to cxxopts, which is more widely supported and already used by ceres (i.e. installed already as part of the build chain).
+We have an issue open to change over (see #18) to gflags.

 [**CppNumericalSolvers**](https://github.com/PatWie/CppNumericalSolvers) provides a directly analagous alternative to MATLAB's `fminsearch()`.